 As of September 2022, all new drones weighing 250 grams or more that are manufactured and used in the United States must be Remote ID compliant (though the FAA has said that it will largely delay enforcement for at least a couple more months).
 Most of the major manufacturers, including California-based drone maker Skydio, have already publicly committed to compliance.

 Things get a little more interesting, though, next year.
 That’s when all drones weighing 250 grams or more that are flown in the U.S. must be Remote ID compliant.
-Many drone companies have already announced that the process to become Remote ID compliant will be relatively simply, requiring a simple software update.
+Many drone companies have already announced that the process to become Remote ID compliant will be relatively simple, requiring a simple software update.

 However, there’s something far more simple than a software update, and that’s operating a drone that doesn’t have to be Remote ID compliant in the first place — because it weighs less than 250 grams.